 My friend Stephanie Dodier specializes in the cravings side of weight management.
 If you feel like your cravings are out of control you need to hear what Stephanie has to say.

 I was fortunate to be invited as a guest on her Beyond the Food Project.
-I'll be speaking about some of the points I covered above, Stephanie will be speaking on cravings, and there are a number of other speakers speaking on the following topics:
+I spoke about some of the points I covered above, Stephanie spoke on cravings, and there are a number of other speakers speaking on the following topics:

 * = We are partnered with Designs for Health to carry high-quality supplements that are much more effective that what you find at the grocery store.
 As always, check with your physician before starting a new protocol.
 We don't know the intricacies of your case!